ortiza0556/COP4331-Group-16/SystemArchitecture.md

 Input would be taken from the user when they search for a piece of media to add to their backlog.
 Input is also taken from the user when they add or edit an entry.
 Output is everything we display on the screen, including the backlogs, recommendations, media, and the UI.

 # Error Processing
 If an object searched by the user is not found in the database the user will be given an option to add a custom entry, which allows us to avoid any "entry not found" errors.
-Every major bug in the program will be handled by an error message since robustness is more important than correctness in this program.

 # Fault Tolerance
-The backlog is robust in nature unless a major crash occur the program will not shutdown.
-But the program will shutdown on certain timeout conditions.
+The backlog is robust in nature unless a major crash occurs the program will not shutdown, however the program will shutdown on certain timeout conditions.

 # Architectural Feasibility
 The API setup will be difficult, as there are a few API we will need to use to gather entries.